Garrett hears economic development report

-GARRETT — The City of Garrett became the latest governmental entity to renew its partnership with the DeKalb County Economic Development Partnership during this week’s Garrett Board of Works and Council meetings.
+GARRETT — The City of Garrett became the latest governmental entity to renew its partnership with the DeKalb County Economic Development Partnership.

 Anton King, executive director of the partnership, has been making the rounds at governmental meetings this month highlighting the county’s accomplishments during 2021.